Dre Campbell Farm

 9. Bug-Buster-O

-If you want the critters to go away without having to whip up DIY recipes, Bug Buster-O is an excellent natural insecticide.
+Bug Buster-O is an excellent natural insecticide if you want the critters to go away without having to whip up DIY recipes.
 Spray it directly on the blister bugs, but be careful not to soak the plant or the soil.

 10. Neem Oil

-Neem oil is also a great home remedy for beetle control to help get rid of an infestation.
+Neem oil is also an excellent home remedy for beetle control to help eliminate an infestation.

 This all-natural oil coats the body of the adult blister beetle and interferes with its life cycle.